Gooning

 Overview

-Gooning is an internet-age slang term for an extreme, extended form of solo masturbation, typically an outgrowth of edging (deliberately delaying climax), in which the goal is not orgasm but the prolonged maintenance of high arousal until the person enters a hazy, hypnotic, time-distorted mental state colloquially called the "goon state" or being "gooned out."
-Sessions are often paired with pornography and may last hours.
+Gooning is internet-age slang for an extreme, extended form of solo masturbation, usually an outgrowth of edging (deliberately delaying climax), in which the goal is not orgasm but the prolonged maintenance of high arousal until the person enters a hazy, hypnotic, time-distorted mental state colloquially called the "goon state" or being "gooned out."
+Sessions are often paired with pornography and can run for hours.
 This article covers how the term emerged, how the practice is expressed, the psychology and risks attributed to it, and what survey evidence exists.
 Gooning is a behavioural practice and online subculture, not a recognised clinical paraphilia or diagnosis.

 History & origins

-Gooning is unusual among the topics in this directory in that it has almost no clinical lineage and a very well-documented internet lineage: its history is one of forums, slang, and platform moderation rather than of nineteenth-century sexology.
+Gooning is unusual among the topics in this directory: it has almost no clinical lineage but a very well-documented internet lineage.
+Its history runs through forums, slang, and platform moderation rather than through nineteenth-century sexology.

 The word and its early sense